-Visitors interested in guiding a small, 1-3 day, private (not commercial) snowmobile trip through Yellowstone in winter can apply for permits at recreation.gov, September 1-30.
+Visitors interested in guiding a small, 1-3 day, private (not commercial) snowmobile trip through Yellowstone in winter can apply for permits at recreation.gov.
+Please check that website for specific dates when to apply.
 Applicants must be 18 years or older with a valid driver's license.